 (b) the polyacrylamide membrane production process needs to be carried out in nitrogen atmosphere, making scale up more complex and expensive.

 In the past two years Memphasys has developed a new hydrogel polymer membrane material that is biocompatible and able to be made under normal atmospheric conditions.
-Further refinement of this polymer formulation and their production into membranes is now being carried out in partnership with the University of Melbourne’s Membranes research group in the Chemical Engineering faculty.
+Further refinement of this polymer formulation and its production into membranes has been carried out in partnership with the University of Melbourne’s Membranes research group in the Chemical Engineering faculty.

 In the past several lab instruments were developed by Memphasys that enabled the use of sets of its polyacrylamide membranes for research work in the separation of various types of cells and proteins (MF-10, CS-10,BF400).